 The term 'global civil war' may seem a contradiction in terms.
 If a war goes beyond the borders of nation-states, then it is international and not civil.
-However, the war between al-Qaeda and the United States is trans-national rather than international, and its features in many ways resemble those of internal wars.
-Just as in most internal insurgency wars, the armies of al-Qaeda and the US do not operate on an equal level.
-Their power is extremely asymmetric.
-On one side is an almost global system of states, led by a superpower, on the other a clandestine group using surprise attacks against symbolic targets, and mass killings, to scare up and provoke its adversary.
-Thus the war seems essentially civil, and must be analysed with the methods used for understanding asymmetric civil wars, although it is trans-national and global in character.
+However, the war between Al-Qaeda and the United States is trans-national rather than international, and its features in many ways resemble those of internal wars.
+Just as in most internal insurgency wars, the armies of Al-Qaeda and the US do not operate on an equal level.
+There power is extremely assymetric.
+On one side is an almost global system of states, led by a superpower, on the other a clandestine group using surprise attacks against symbolic targets, and mass killings, to harm its adversary.
+Thus the war seems essentially civil, and must be analysed with the methods used for understanding civil wars, although it is trans-national and global in character.
 Intuitively, the term 'global civil war' thus seems appropriate.
 It does, however, presuppose the existence of a global society, or at least a process leading towards a global society.
 A 'civil war' can only exist within a 'society'.
-Hence, the term 'global civil war' is only appropriate if mankind already constitutes one shared human society, or is on its way to becoming one.
-6 This article does not build on the assumption that there already is a 'world society', but it builds on the assumption that the world may be moving towards one shared society, with the existing state system forming the basis for a global structure of governance that may either be hegemonic, with the US as a global self-appointed sheriff, or multilateral, with the United Nations as a vehicle for global cooperation.
-The process towards one or the other may either consist in peaceful multilateral negotiations, perhaps inspired by the formation of the European Union, or a violent state-building process characterised by warfare between one or several dominant states and a number of trans-nationally organised rebel armies in alliance with some 'rogue' or dissident states.
+Hence, the term 'global civil war' is only appropriate if concentrated on the study of civil wars, and how democratic institutions affect the frequency of civil mankind already constitutes one shared human society, or is on its way to becoming one.
+This article does not build on the assumption that there already is a 'world society', but it builds on the assumption that the world may be moving towards a shared society, with the existing state system forming the framework of a global state.
+This may either be formed through more or less peaceful multilateral cooperation among a great number of states, or through a violent state-building process characterised by active warfare between one or several dominant states and a number of trans-nationally organised rebel armies, perhaps in alliance with a few dissident states.
+The article will first probe into the main reasons for suggesting that 'global civil war' is a suitable term for describing the conflict between Al-Qaeda and the USA, and then discuss some possible counter-arguments.